 The dangers of dealing with operators such as PRClaims.com

 Based on the above, one would say that the worst-case scenario when dealing with a “scammer” of PRClaim’s ilk, would imply paying an unnecessary 10% fee on the recovery.
-The money would still be recovered though, right?
+The money would still be recovered, though, right?
 Not necessarily.

 According to the above-linked BBB profile of PRClaims, some people got treated way worse than that.
-One person for instance, committed the mistake of replying to PRClaims’ initial message, and handing them his personal information.
-The “agency” was then quick to slap him with a number of bills, while completely forgetting about taking care of the actual recovery.
-Eventually, the victim was forced to pay the said bills and to re-initiate the recovery process from scratch, through the proper channels.
+One person, for instance, committed the mistake of replying to PRClaims’ initial message, and handing them his personal information.
+The “agency” quickly slapped him with several bills, while completely forgetting about taking care of the actual recovery.
+Eventually, the victim was forced to pay the bills and re-initiate the recovery process from scratch, through the proper channels.

 How should you proceed if you do indeed receive a letter from an unclaimed money recovery agency?